alexljn5/infhub_website/docs/STANDARDISATION.md

 - preserve persistent volumes
 - verify service health after startup
 - keep Compose build/start output detached so the terminal is not flooded with progress lines
+- rebuild images with `--no-cache` on updates so stale layers do not accumulate and eat disk space

 The restart wrapper runs the update script in restart-only mode and is the preferred plug-and-play recovery command.